maaloum-yassine/Born2beroot/README.md

 - **sudo permissions not working**: Verify user is in sudo group with `getent group sudo`
 - **Password policy not applying**: Make sure PAM modules are properly configured
 - **Web server not accessible**: Check if port 80 is allowed in UFW and Lighttpd is running
+- **Monitoring script not displaying**: Ensure the script has execute permissions and all dependencies are installed

 ## 📚 Resources